International Student Enrollment

 New International Students

 All new international students are required to complete an entrance immigration check-in and attend International Student Orientation.
 Accepted students will receive an email with instructions on how to check-in.
 All new international students must complete entrance immigration check-in immediately after arriving in the U.S. and no later than the program start date listed on their Form I-20.
 You will only be considered as having reported to Hofstra after completing the entrance immigration check-in e-form and uploading the proper documentation.
-If you have any questions about the check-in process, please contact International Student Affairs at international{at}hofstra.edu.
+If you have any questions about the check-in process, please contact International Student Enrollment at international{at}hofstra.edu.

 Returning International Students